 We get a lot of questions that go something like this:

-“Hi, the [insert name of a particular ski] sounds exactly like what I’m looking for!
-I’m 5’9”, 180 lbs – should I go with the 184cm or 177cm length?”
+“Hi, the new [insert name of a particular ski] sounds exactly like what I’m looking for!
+I’m 5’9”, 180 lbs – should I go with the 184 cm or 177 cm length?”

 The topics mentioned below mainly have to do with the design and performance of skis that we discuss in our reviews, and as will become clear, the topics are all related — there will be some overlap in thinking / principles from one to the next.

 Where to Begin?
 Establishing a Baseline

-I’ve just said there is no-hard-and-fast rule to determine what length of a particular ski you should go with, as there are now plenty of reasons a person might opt for a ski that’s longer or shorter than they may have say, 10 years ago.
+We’ve just said there is no-hard-and-fast rule to determine what length of a particular ski you should go with, as there are now plenty of reasons a person might opt for a ski that’s longer or shorter than they may have say, 10 years ago.

-Rocker / Camber Profile & Effective Edge
+Rocker / Camber Profile, Running Length, & Effective Edge

-On a ski with “rocker” or “early rise” in its tip and / or tail, the edge (along with the rest of the ski) comes off the snow sooner than it would on a traditionally cambered ski of the same length.
+On a ski with “rocker” or “early rise” in its tip and / or tail, the edge (along with the rest of the ski) comes off the snow sooner than it would on a traditionally cambered ski of the same length

 Speaking of which…

-Stability (“Dampness”) & Instability
+Stability & Instability

-Stability, can serve to counteract the sometimes de-stabilizing effects of a rockered ski’s shorter effective edge.
+Stability can serve to counteract the sometimes de-stabilizing effects of a rockered ski’s shorter effective edge.